Apollo 18 (album): Consumer response

 On April 11, 1992, Apollo 18 peaked at number 99 on the Billboard 200.
 It spent six weeks on that chart.
-"The Statue Got Me High", the first single from the album, peaked at number 24 on the Billboard Modern Rock Tracks chart on March 21, 1992, and spent eight weeks on the chart.
-The album's other singles failed to chart.

 Apollo 18 debuted on the Australian ARIA albums chart at number 60 on April 26, 1992, before peaking at number 59 the following week; it spent 6 weeks in the top 100.

 Although Apollo 18 received a positive response from consumers and critics, some fans were upset that the duo of Linnell and Flansburgh had been augmented to include a full band for the album's tour.
 In rebuttal, some fans stopped attending live concerts, even taking the aggressive approach of trying to discourage others from entering venues for shows.
 Despite these reactions, the live band was generally well received.
 In The New York Times review of a contemporaneous live show, Jon Pareles observed that the band was "just as tricky as ever", and still delighted its audience.
 They Might Be Giants continues to record and tour with a full backing band.

 Track listing

+All tracks written by John Flansburgh and John Linnell, except where noted.